 If you get a tracker mortgage your monthly repayments will rise and fall depending on what the Bank of England base rate does.
 If the base rate rises so will your interest rate, making your payments immediately higher.

-Taking out a mortgage is all about forming an opinion about interest rates and then taking a calculated risk on what you think might happen in the future.
+So, making a decision to get a tracker mortgage depends on what you think the base rate is going to do.
 No-one has a crystal ball to tell them exactly what will happen to interest rates but experts can make educated guesses.

 But, if your budget is tight and you don’t want the worry of rising interest rates the security offered by a fixed-rate mortgage might be better.

 Tracker mortgage deals typically run for two to five years, or the entire term of the mortgage if it is a lifetime tracker.
 How long a deal to go for comes down to two things:

-- What do you think is going to happen to interest rates?
+What do you think is going to happen to interest rates?
 If you think they aren’t going to move substantially for three years – go for a three year deal.

-- How long are you going to live there?
+How long are you going to live there?
 If you know you are going to move on in two years time then don’t lock into a longer deal – you’ll be penalised if you want to exit early with most mortgages.

 This is the charge levied by the lender for setting up your mortgage.
 They have been on the rise of late and can now be as much as £2,000.
 You don’t have to pay that upfront, you can add it to your borrowing, but you’ll then pay interest on it.High arrangement fees aren’t always a dealbreaker.
 Many low-rate deals carry a high arrangement fee, so if you have a large mortgage you could save money by paying more upfront in return for a much lower interest rate.